geromahony/da2018-prog-script-project/README.md

 </p>

 #### Data Description
 The first thing to do with the data is a basic analysis where descriptive statistics are generated that summarize the central tendency, dispersion and shape of a dataset’s distribution.
-This is easily facilitated with the _Pandas_ module as folows:
+This is easily facilitated with the _Pandas_ module as follows:
 ```python
 print(iris_data.describe())
 ```